diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 	at org.apache.flink.streaming.api.windowing.assigners.TumblingEventTimeWindows.assignWindows(TumblingEventTimeWindows.java:65)
 ```

-So this tells us that we have to use the `` function - an example can be found on this blog post: [Building Applications with Apache Flink Part 3:  Stream Processing with the DataStream API](http://bytefish.de/blog/apache_flink_series_3/).
+So this tells us that we have to use the `assignTimestampsAndWatermarks` function - an example can be found on this blog post: [Building Applications with Apache Flink Part 3:  Stream Processing with the DataStream API](http://bytefish.de/blog/apache_flink_series_3/).

 ```scala
     val timedStream = structuredStream.assignTimestampsAndWatermarks(new AscendingTimestampExtractor[TwitterFeed] {